Y-digital-Asia/Y-digital-Asia-website/content/solutions/_index.en.md

   box_title: Conversational AI
   box_text: We want to make human-computer interaction with chatbots and voice assistants
     a great experience.
-To solve existing issues in language processing, scalability and intent modeling we developed a next level conversational AI solution.
+To solve existing issues in language processing, scalability and intent modeling we developed a next-level conversational AI solution.
 One that’s based on a deep understanding of human interaction.
   link: "/solutions/conversational-ai/"
 intelligent_document_processing: